Shivering Timbers

 Shivering Timbers is a wooden roller coaster located at Michigan's Adventure in Muskegon County, Michigan.
 It was developed and built by Custom Coasters International.
 Opened in May 1998, Shivering Timbers debuted for the park's 32nd year in operation and was a success.
-Construction for the ride began in 1997.
+Construction of the ride began in 1997.
 The trains were made by Philadelphia Toboggan Coasters.
 The ride's out and back layout is 5,383 ft long, making it the fourth-longest wooden roller coaster in the world.
 The ride has been re-tracked by Martin & Vleminckx and Great Coasters International.
 Shivering Timbers is the tallest and fastest roller coaster in Michigan.

 Ride experience

 The ride starts with a left turn out of the station and onto the 122 ft lift hill.
 At the base of the first drop, the train reaches its maximum speed of 57 mph.
 Following the lift hill are two camelback hills.
 In both, riders experience "ejector air-time".
 The train then jumps a bunny hop and another camelback hill and a double uphill, before turning around for the second half of its course.
 After the turnaround, the train hits another bunny hop and another double uphill.
 After the double uphill, there is a series of six bunny hop hills.
 After the last hill, there is an on-ride photo camera and the ride's finale, a 630-degree counterclockwise helix, in which riders experience lateral g-force.
 After the helix, the train slides onto the final brake run and executes a U-turn back into the station.